lindseysim/web-common/README.md

 *Date*.prototype.**addDays**(*days*)

-&nbsp; &nbsp; Returns new date with days added (or removed if negative).
+> Returns new date with days added (or removed if negative).

 &nbsp; &nbsp; **Returns:** `DateUTC`

 *Date*.prototype.**monthOfYear**()

-&nbsp; &nbsp; Returns the month of the year as 1-12 number (as opposed to 0-11 for `getMonth()`).
+> Returns the month of the year as 1-12 number (as opposed to 0-11 for `getMonth()`).

 &nbsp; &nbsp; **Returns:** `Number`

 *Date*.prototype.**daysInMonth**()

-&nbsp; &nbsp; Returns number of days in the month for this date.
+> Returns number of days in the month for this date.

 &nbsp; &nbsp; **Returns:** `Number`

 &nbsp;